RickStrahl/BlogPosts/2025-04/WPF-Image-Control-Local-File-Locking/WpfImageControlLocalFileLocking.md

  />
 ```

 This forces the image to reload every time the image is rebound.
-This is not great as it adds overhead on each rebinding operation.
+This is not great for performance so you should be careful with this and only use when necessary, as it adds overhead on each rebinding operation.

 ## More Generic: Using a Binding Converter as in Intermediary
 Another way to do this is via an **Binding Converter** that handles this behavior and allows releasing the underlying cached images explicitly to force reloading of the images when the list is rebound.

 The idea here is that you can use a converter on an image path.
 The advantage of the converter is that you have more control over the image creation process and you can do it consistently for many images using the same logic.
 It can also cache images so that reused images aren't reloaded.

-For example, I like to cache images since in my app I reuse tons of icons for tree complex tree views:
+For example, I like to cache images since in my app when I reuse tons of icons for complex tree views:

 ![Icons In Tree View](IconsInTreeView.png)
 <small>**Figure 1** - A TreeView with many repeating images that are cached and reused</small>

-The icons are cached, so that each unique icons is essentially loaded from a single `BitmapImage` instance, which saves resources and loads noticeably faster.
+The icons are cached, so that each unique icon is essentially loaded from a single `BitmapImage` instance, which saves resources and loads noticeably faster.

 Here's what the image control using the converter looks like used in a XAML form: